Editor’s Note: This post was originally published in June 18, 2019 and has been revamped and updated for accuracy and comprehensiveness.

 Keep in mind that while you want to minimize costs, you also want to add value to the merchant service provider.
 One way to leverage this is to highlight your transaction volume.
 A higher volume will typically equate to a lower rate.
 Show evidence of annual growth with projected sales in future years.

-It’s important that every business take any precautionary measures to protect against retail fraud.
+It’s important that every business take any precautionary measures to retail fraud.
 That means staying up to date with trends and technology and making sure your business is equipped with the right POS software and technology.
 A portion of your processing fees is insurance of sorts, while the processor and issuing banks are taking the risks.
 So if you can show that your business is less at risk for fraudulent activity, processors will lower rates.
 Below are some fraud protection methods to highlight when negotiating your rates:

 - Follow all PCI Compliance rules